How to Grow and Care for Air Plants (Grey Tillandsia) Indoors

 Air Plants Care Indoors

-Air Plants (Grey Tillandsia) require bright light but away from direct sunlight, warm and humid conditions coupled with fortnightly feeding during the growing season.
+Air Plants (Grey Tillandsia) flourish in bright light away from direct sunlight, average warmth of 18-260C, high humidity of 70-80% and fortnightly feeding in the growing season.

 Grey Tillandsia require pruning to keep them neat as well as create enough space of the growth of pups.
 Keep reading for more on these growing conditions and how to provide them.